 How do I assemble the sandwich?

 To assemble, place the bottom of a hamburger bun on a plate.
-Cover with handful of crispy noodles.
+Cover with a handful of crispy noodles.
 Ladle on chow mein and top with the other half of the bun.
 Enjoy!

 Can other kinds of meat be used?

 This dish can also be made with beef, pork, or shrimp.
 Any of the meat can be made using the ground version.
-Swap out the chicken broth for beef broth if making with ground beef chow mein.
+Swap out the chicken broth for beef broth if you’re making ground beef chow mein.

 This sandwich might sound strange, but it’s really good!!
 Those of us who have had it can see the appeal.
-Even if you don’t make this recipe, the next time you have have chow mein, put some on a hamburger bun and give it a whirl!
+Even if you don’t make this recipe, the next time you have chow mein, put some on a hamburger bun and give it a whirl!

 (Affiliate links.
 The products I recommend are either what I use, are on my wish list, or come highly rated.)

-• This 10-inch stainless steel skillet comes with a lid.
-It’s the perfect size for this recipe
+- This 10-inch stainless steel skillet comes with a lid.
+It’s the perfect size for this recipe.

-• Oyster sauce can be found in the Asian food aisle, but you can also get it online.
+- Oyster sauce can be found in the Asian food aisle, but you can also get it online.

-• Chow mein noodles can also be found in the Asian food aisle, but you can also get it online.
+- Chow mein noodles can also be found in the Asian food aisle, but you can also get it online.

 YOU MIGHT ALSO LIKE THESE RECIPES